If you’re starting out with your own edible garden, then planting a sugar snap pea is a great way to get natural, low-maintenance, vegetables.

 Sugar Snap Peas Growing Season

-The planting time of sugar snap peas is the key to get the proper yield.
+The planting time of sugar snap peas is the key to getting the proper yield.
 The snap peas growing season is in the spring.
 It produces best when the weather is a bit cold and moist.

 You should aim to plant peas around 4 to 6 weeks before the last frost when the soil temperature is around 45-degree Fahrenheit.